-With increasing interest rates, and any unexpected expenses like a new boiler or a tax bill, landlords can quickly find themselves in financial difficulties.
+With higher interest rates, and any unexpected expenses like a new boiler or a tax bill, landlords can quickly find themselves in financial difficulties.
 This is referred to as negative cash flow, when the money going out of the bank account is more than the money coming in.
 In order to stay afloat if a property has negative cash flow, the landlord will either need to subsidise the mortgage payments out of their own resources, or sell.
 That’s part of the reason why so many landlords have been selling up.

 Access to buy to let mortgages

-A crucial issue for landlords during this economic downturn is the relentless increase in interest rates, after a long period of historically low rates.
-For landlords whose fixed rate deals are coming to an end in 2023, they’re facing considerably higher interest rates, higher fees and stricter stress testing.
+A crucial issue for landlords during this economic downturn has been the relentless increase in interest rates, after a long period of historically low rates.
+For landlords whose fixed rate deals are coming to an end, they’re facing considerably higher interest rates, higher fees and stricter stress testing.

 What practical things can landlords do in an economic downturn?

 The best thing landlords can do in this economic downturn, particularly while they’re still on mortgages with low interest rates, is to build up a financial buffer to tide them through should their cash flow turn negative.
 Reduce drawings from the business to the absolute minimum, and concentrate on building a buffer of 3-6 months’ expenses, plus the usual sinking fund of 10% of rent for repairs and maintenance.